 The Clinical Process 2: This semester’s material looks at the therapist’s experience with her / his patient (including “countertransference”) as a valuable source of information.
 More complex clinical concepts current in professional thinking and theorizing are introduced and discussed.
 Specific aspects of therapy situations are also discussed from the perspective of the therapist’s experience.

 Supervision Group 2: This is a continuation of the first semester’s group.Supervision Group 2: This is a continuation of the first semester’s group.

 Introduction to Self-Psychology Theory: This course provides an introduction to one of the constituent components of “two-person psychology,” through reading Kohut and other innovators of clinical practice and theory.
 The syllabus also covers contemporary Self-Psychological and Intersubjective perspectives.

-Introduction to Interpersonal & Relational Theory: In this last theory module of the year, candidates learn about Interpersonal theory from articles by major contributors to this school of thought.
-Contemporary Relational theory developed from many sources, including post-modern and feminist critiques of older models of mind, Candidates read works that explore current themes in understanding therapeutic relationship.
+Introduction to Interpersonal & Relational Theories: In this last theory module of the year, candidates learn about Interpersonal theory from articles by major contributors to this school of thought.
+Contemporary Relational theory developed from many sources, including post-modern and feminist critiques of older models of mind.
+Candidates read works that explore current themes in understanding therapeutic relationship.

 Second year – first semester:

 Supervision Group 3: In the second year, the candidates are shifted into different group configurations, so they get exposure to additional perspectives from other classmates.
 The group supervisors are different from the first year supervisors, and the new groups stay together for both semesters.

 Development: This course focuses on human development from a psychoanalytic perspective.
 Candidates read developmental theorists who have made contributions to the understanding of infancy, the early relationship between mother and child, and developmental issues from childhood through adulthood.
 Writings of theorists of varying schools of thought, all of whose works shed light on different aspects of development, are in the syllabus.